catamphetamine/imageboard/docs/engines/lynxchan-issues.md

 * No thread creation date on threads in `/catalog.json` API response.
 * No `signedRole` property on threads in `/catalog.json` API response.
 * No "unique IPs" counter on threads in "get thread" API response.
+* No `authorId`s returned by JSON API while they're present on HTML pages.
 * No duration for video files.
 * No width and height for thumbnails in `files[]` array entries of a post.
 * No `files[]` array on threads in `/catalog.json` API response (only `thumb` thumbnail URL).